 Quality Assurance by Sampling Providers

-The Sampling Provider’s QA Designee shall be responsible for monitoring compliance with the sampling process and maintaining records in accordance with the requirements of Chapter 9.
+The Sampling Provider’s Quality Assurance Designee shall be responsible for monitoring compliance with the sampling process and maintaining records in accordance with the requirements of Chapter 9.

 Sampling Provider Accreditation Criteria

 Sampling Providers shall first be accredited by RESNET as a Rating Quality Assurance Provider in accordance with the Accreditation Process specified in Chapter 9 of these Standards and shall remain in good standing.